-Due to the continuing Coronavirus pandemic and the limitations that have been put in place with social distancing, in addition to the ongoing possibility of State lockdowns, Yarrawonga Mulwala Community & Learning Centre (YMCLC) have shifted their traditional face to face training delivery to a “blended” model of both face to face and online.
-In the instance of a state lockdown, this can be easily shifted to a full online model via Microsoft TEAM Meetings for a Virtual Classroom and access to all resources via our Moodle Learning Management System (LMS).
+Yarrawonga Mulwala Community & Learning Centre (YMCLC) have shifted their traditional face to face training delivery to a “blended” model of both face to face and online.
+When necessary we can easily shift learning to a full online model via Microsoft TEAM Meetings for a Virtual Classroom and access to all resources via our Moodle Learning Management System (LMS).

 All students will be fully supported by our staff to succeed through their online learning transition, and we will continue to provide all our students with textbooks and hard copy learning resources.